-The Watson: Has elements of this, and is often on hand to witness Murdoch's tests and experiments.
+The Watson: He's Murdoch's sidekick and is often on hand to witness Murdoch's tests and experiments.
 He's also picked up a few tricks from Murdoch, and is usually the one to solve the B-plot of an episode that has Two Lines, No Waiting.

 Agent Scully: Brackenreid is typically the one to shoot down Crabtree's ridiculous suggestions whenever he thinks the supernatural is involved.

-Agent Mulder: He and Crabtree reverse their typical roles in the season 7 episode "Loch Ness Murdoch".
+Agent Mulder: Usually a skeptic.
+However, he and Crabtree reverse their typical roles in the season 7 episode "Loch Ness Murdoch".
 He is convinced that there's a sea monster in Lake Ontario, but Crabtree is skeptical.

 The Alcoholic: Often seen with a glass of scotch in his hand if he's in his office.
 It troubles his wife a lot as she's worried about him and she actively tries him to stop drinking or get him to practice moderation.
 However, his drinking never causes him big problems at work (he had problems when he actually tried to stop and was using a powder that contained drugs) and he's never abusive to his family.
 Played notably straight in Maureen Jennings' original novels, wherein Brackenreid's drinking very much has undermined his performance as a policeman.

 "Bloody hell!"
 Or: "Bloody hell, Murdoch!"
 Or even "Bloody hell, Crabtree!"